The following items are included in this installation checklist:

 - Application Pool

 There should not be a TMCMApplicationPool in IIS Application Pools.
 Check the Application Pools in the IIS.
-If there is a TMCMApplicationPool, manually remote it.
+If there is a TMCMApplicationPool, manually remove it.

 - Folders or Virtual Folders